-Figure 42.
+Figure 41.
 Graphic.
-Pedestrian -Involved Crashes, 2015-2019.
+Pedestrian-involved crashes, 2015-2019 (Source: NMDOT, 2021)..

-The crash tree shown in Figure 42 indicates that 140 total crashes on local roads in the region involved pedestrians.
+The crash tree shown in figure 42 indicates that 140 total crashes on local streets and roads in the region involved pedestrians.
 Of these, 20 resulted in a fatality or serious injury and 113 resulted in a possible injury.
-These crashes occurred primarily on urban roads.
+These crashes occurred primarily on urban streets and roads.
 Alcohol and drugs were a factor in 60 percent of the fatal and serious injury crashes.
 Pedestrian error, failure to yield the right of way, and driver inattention are the primary factors in pedestrian-involved crashes.